-On Mideast Peace Plan, 'We Are Aiming For The Home Run': White House Adviser
+White House Adviser: On Mideast Peace Plan, 'We Are Aiming For The Home Run'

-The Trump administration is swinging for a "home run" in the proposal it's crafting for peace between Israelis and Palestinians, but it isn't going to offer "goodies" to get the Palestinians to start negotiations, a key White House adviser tells Ari Shapiro on NPR's All Things Considered.
+The Trump administration is swinging for a "home run" in the proposal it's crafting for peace between Israelis and Palestinians, but it isn't going to offer "goodies" to get the Palestinians to start negotiations, a key White House adviser told Ari Shapiro on NPR's All Things Considered.

 Special Representative for International Negotiations Jason Greenblatt is an assistant to President Trump and has traveled to the Mideast repeatedly over the past two years as part of the peace plan effort by Trump's senior adviser and son-in-law, Jared Kushner.

-In June, the White House released an investment plan for the Palestinian territories but the money won't start flowing until there's progress on a political solution.
+In June, the White House released an investment plan for the Palestinian territories, but the money won't start flowing until there's progress on a political solution.
 That plan hasn't yet been unveiled.

 People around the region are looking for the political plan to address the big questions, including whether there will be an independent Palestinian state, the status of Jerusalem, how to ensure security for Israel, what to do for Palestinian refugees and how to end Israel's military occupation of the West Bank.

 But progress has been slow.
-And the Palestinian leadership has broken off contacts to the Trump White House since the U.S. endorsed Israel's claim that Jerusalem is its capital and moved the American embassy there last year.
+And the Palestinian leadership has broken off contacts to the Trump White House since the U.S. endorsed Israel's claim that Jerusalem is its capital and moved the U.S. Embassy there last year.

-The embassy move was just one of several times the Trump White House has sided against the Palestinians.
+The embassy move was just one of several times Trump's White House has sided against the Palestinians.
 It also closed the Palestinian representation office in Washington, D.C., and has cut hundreds of millions of dollars in aid to Palestinians, including for health clinics and food programs for impoverished people.

 Greenblatt and Kushner have promoted their plan as a break from the past, whether it succeeds or fails.
 Highlights of Greenblatt's interview with NPR, edited and condensed for clarity, follow.